How late in a pregnancy can an abortion be done?

 - A family doctor or school nurse

-Warning: There are some people (even some doctors and nurses) who don’t want any women to have an abortion, for any reason whatsoever.
+Warning: There are some people (even some doctors and nurses) who don’t want anyone to have an abortion, for any reason whatsoever.
 Some pregnancy centres exist to try to talk youth out of having an abortion.
 The information they provide about abortion may not be correct.
 So, be careful.
 Do not let anyone pressure you into making a decision that is not right for you.
 Make sure you get the facts you need from the people you can trust.